realivanivani/fingerprint-recognition/data/readme.md

-This the place to store the dataset needed for the training and testing of the model
+This is the directory where trained models are saved.